koudyk/koudyk.github.io/src/content/posts/2025-12-07_analyze-data-format_neurobagel/index.md

 JSON is essentially a set of key-value pairs, usually used for data.
 The two most important ways that JSON-LD was extended from JSON for linked data are:

 1. A **"context"** is added at the top of the file.
-This is a set of links to definitions for various things (e.g, "Person") and relationships (e.g, "name").
+This is a set of links to definitions for various things (e.g., "Person") and relationships (e.g., "name").
 2. A **unique identifier** for each of the things and relationships.

-I created the following slide to illustrate this by marking up a screenshot of JSON-LD code from Wikipedia (“JSON-LD,” 2025):
+I created the following slide to illustrate this by marking up a screenshot of JSON-LD code from Wikipedia ("JSON-LD", 2025):

 ![](json-ld.png)